Digital.gov Guide

 The best ways to participate in DAP and add analytics code to federal websites.

-Reading time: 4 minutes
+Reading time: 3 minutes

-Participating in the Program
+Participating in DAP

-Any federal agency can sign up to use the Digital Analytics Program web analytics tool.
+Any federal agency can sign up to use the Digital Analytics Program (DAP) web analytics tool.
 Here’s how it works:

 • Agencies define a DAP point of contact.
+If you don’t have an identified point of contact, email the DAP team.

 The DAP script should only be applied to public-facing pages.
 Public-facing web pages are defined as those that can be accessed without any authentication or login, and are not part of an otherwise “privileged session.”